BIGJRA/BIGJRA.github.io/reborn.md

     - Struggle Bug
     - Dazzling Gleam

 I think this fight is wonderful because it sweeps the feet out from under new players that think Bug is a terrible type.
 The Forest Field, as we've seen, powers up Struggle Bug.
 It also gives Anorith a free Spiky Shield due to its seed.
-More notable however is the rain that's present here - it prevents you from burning the forest down, activates Anorith's Swift Swim, weakens your Fire-types, and powers the various Water moves she uses.
+More notable however is the rain that's present here - it prevents you from burning the forest down, activates Anorith's Swift Swim, weakens your Fire types, and powers the various Water moves she uses.
 Plus it's the first gym that fights in doubles and the combination of Intimidate and Struggle Bug can make your attacks weak - all this combines to making a difficult fight that your team might not immediately be prepared for.

 To win, you'll have to come up with a solid strategy, luckily at this point in the game you do have some options.
 Castform's Sunny Day or mystery egg Vulpix's Drought will make it sunny, which turns the field to Rainbow Field.
 You can then exploit the Rainbow Field by using Nature Power into boosted Aurora Beam and/or 140 flat damage Sonicboom to win.
 You can also switch up the weather to Hail or Sandstorm, just be careful since her Illumise and Araquanid can switch it back.
-If you do so you can use specific Fire-type moves to turn the field to Burning which... completely ruins her team.
+If you do so you can use specific Fire type moves to turn the field to Burning which... completely ruins her team.
 Another generally solid strategy is just abusing the field with your own Bug types - Joltik, Vespiquen, and all of the early-evolving stage 3 bugs can to some extent really shine here.
 You can use Telluric Seeds if you have them as well.
 You can also bring your own Swift Swim team to abuse the rain and outspeed her team.
 Also, Rock Slide.
 Tons of options here if you think ahead about what your strategy will be.

 **Relationship Point Choices:**
 - Defeat Shelly on your first try (+1 Victoria)